Views: 1

 چون شدند از کل کل پاک آن همه یافتند از نور حضرت جان همه

-The souls of these birds through trouble and shame,
+The soul of these birds, through trouble and shame,

 was purified and went up in smoke,

-When they were thus quite purified from all things,
+When they were thus completely purified from all things,

 they all found life by the light of the Presence.